inercia/evy/doc/modules/wsgi.rst

 Non-Standard Extension to Support Post Hooks
 --------------------------------------------
-Eventlet's WSGI server supports a non-standard extension to the WSGI specification where :samp:`env['evy.posthooks']` contains an array of `post hooks` that will be called after fully sending a response.
+Evy's WSGI server supports a non-standard extension to the WSGI specification where :samp:`env['evy.posthooks']` contains an array of `post hooks` that will be called after fully sending a response.
 Each post hook is a tuple of :samp:`(func, args, kwargs)` and the `func` will be called with